RClukey/Harvard/Introduction-to-Artificial-Intelligence-with-Python/README.md

-This is all my work for the Introduction to Artificial Intelligence with Python Harvard edx online course.
+This is all my work for the "Introduction to Artificial Intelligence with Python" Harvard edx online course.

 I took this course over the Summer of 2023.